khanh-devos/rjs-bookstore-khanh/README.md

 # 📖 [Bookstore] <a name="about-project"></a>

 **Bookstore** is a website showing a list of books.
 Users can add a new book, remove a book.
+While building, we use Reactjs with React-Redux.

 ## 🛠 Built With <a name="built-with"></a>